Tattoos that make you think of France

 photo source unknown

-photo source of Chanel no 5 tattoo via Nyki Bell
+photo source of Chanel no 5 tattoos via Nyki Bell

-Chanel No 5, Guerlain Shalimar, Lanvin, Yves Saint Laurent Parisienne- are just some of the classical French Perfumes that have long been synonymous with wealth, class and of course, elegance!
-A tattoo of your favorite French perfume or even a generic photo of a perfume bottle is a classy way to elevate your tattoo style.
+Chanel No 5, Guerlain Shalimar, Lanvin, Yves Saint Laurent Parisienne- are just some of the classical French Perfumes that have long been synonymous with wealth, class and, of course, elegance!
+A tattoo of your favourite French

 5. French Lavender Sprig Tattoo